kuma-gee/godot-css-theme/README.md

 ## How to use

+- Download the plugin from the asset store
 - Enable the plugin `Godot-CSS-Theme` in the Project Settings
 - Create a `css` file and write your styles in css.
 See syntax below.
 - Saving it automatically creates a theme that can be used